 - (a) PBE Standards require the presentation of a statement of comprehensive revenue and expense.
 IPSAS require the presentation of a statement of financial performance. - (b) PBE IPSAS 40 treats the existence or absence of consideration as a single indicator of whether a combination is an amalgamation or an acquisition.
 IPSAS 40 identifies three indicators relating to consideration.
 PBE IPSAS 40 reclassifies scenario 6 in the illustrative examples from an amalgamation to an acquisition. - (c) PBE IPSAS 40 modifies the definitions of equity interests and owners to broadly align with PBE IFRS 3 Business Combinations.
 The revised definitions reflect the New Zealand public benefit entities' broader view of equity interests and owners. - (d) PBE IPSAS 40 uses the terms new reporting entity and continuing reporting entity to identify the requirements that apply in various circumstances.
 IPSAS 40 uses the terms "new entity" and "continuing entity". - (e) PBE IPSAS 40 contains additional guidance on how to apply the modified pooling interests method if one of the combining operations had not applied PBE Standards prior to the amalgamation.
 PBE IPSAS 40 also requires the resulting entity to recognise all assets and liabilities of the combining operations in accordance with PBE Standards, irrespective of whether or not the combining operations had recognised the assets and liabilities prior to the amalgamation.
-IPSAS 40 does not permit the recognition of previously unrecognised assets/liabilities of the combining operations. - (f) PBE IPSAS 40 requires the continuing reporting entity to provide comparatives in the first set of financial statements following an amalgamation and clarifies that a new reporting entity shall not present comparatives.
-PBE IPSAS 40 also clarifies that combining operations provide comparative information up to the amalgamation date.
+IPSAS 40 does not permit the recognition of previously unrecognised assets and liabilities of the combining operations. - (f) PBE IPSAS 40 requires the continuing reporting entity to provide comparatives in the first set of financial statements following an amalgamation and clarifies that a new reporting entity shall not present comparatives.
+PBE IPSAS 40 also clarifies that combining operations provide historical information up to the amalgamation date.
 IPSAS 40 permits but does not require that a resulting entity present comparative information. - (g) PBE IPSAS 40 contains guidance on assessing whether one entity has obtained control of another operation.
 IPSAS 40 does not have such guidance. - (h) PBE IPSAS 40 permits retrospective application of the Standard for some first-time adopters of PBE Standards.
-PBE IPSAS 40 also clarifies that restatement of combinations that occurred before the effective date of the Standard is prohibited.
-IPSAS 40 does not permit retrospective application. - (i) PBE IPSAS 40 contains additional guidance and an additional illustrative example on voluntary combinations not under common control. - (j) PBE IPSAS 40 omits some guidance in IPSAS 40 on the recognition and measurement of income taxes following acquisitions and amalgamations and how to account for taxes forgiven as a result of a combination.
+PBE IPSAS 40 also clarifies that restatement of combinations that occurred before the date the Standard is applied is prohibited.
+IPSAS 40 does not permit retrospective application. - (i) PBE IPSAS 40 contains additional guidance and an additional illustrative example on voluntary combinations not under common control. - (j) PBE IPSAS 40 omits some requirements in IPSAS 40 on the recognition and measurement of income taxes following acquisitions and amalgamations and how to account for taxes forgiven as a result of a combination. - (k) PBE IPSAS 40 does not permit the recognition of goodwill related to the acquisition of a non-cash generating operation.
+IPSAS 40 permits the recognition of goodwill related to the acquisition of a non-cash generating operation.